CipherRax/Store_front/README.md

-# Welcome A Futuristic Store Front
+# Welcome To A Futuristic Store Front

 ## Project info

-Here is a futuristic online shoping aimed to ease user experience
+Here is a futuristic e-commerce website with a user-oriented look

 If you want contribute to this project or just need to improve it for you own, you can clone this repo and push changes.
 Pushed changes